ADHD Medications and Long-Term Cardiovascular Risk: What a Large Study Found

 Many adults considering ADHD medication wonder about long-term safety, particularly regarding heart health.
 Since stimulant medications can affect heart rate and blood pressure, understanding whether long-term exposure increases cardiovascular risk is an important question for both patients and clinicians.

-• ADHD medications may be associated with modest increases in blood pressure–related conditions over long periods.
+• ADHD medications may be associated with modest increases in hypertension and arterial disease over long periods.

 • Routine clinical practice—screening for cardiac history and monitoring blood pressure and heart rate—remains appropriate.